 Tracking the small, faint bodies in the solar system is a field where professional and amateur astronomers alike can make meaningful contributions.
-There are thousands are asteroids, as of February 1, 2016 over 13,700 NEOs have been discovered.
+There are thousands are asteroids, as of June 28, 2022 over 29,248 NEOs have been discovered.
 Many of these are in orbits that may some day endanger our planet.
 Tracking them is difficult and challenging.
 Many of the are very small and faint and because of the orbits they are following, the ability to track them from Earth is limited.
-This site was inspired by NASA's Asteroid Redirect Mission that is under consideration.
-It is designed to bring a smal NEA into lunar orbit for exploration by Earth astronauts
+This site was inspired by NASA's Asteroid Redirect Mission that was under consideration but has been canceled.
+It was designed to bring a small NEA into lunar orbit for exploration by Earth astronauts

 Asteroid Info on Near Earth Asteroids gives basic information on asteroids and Near Earth Asteroid.
 It also links to Astra's Asteroid Catalog that gives information on some of the NEAs that Astra finds interesting.

 NEA Detection and Planetary Defense gives basic information on the programs that have been undertaken to find Near Earth Asteroids.